Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2021

 Best for Beach Vibes - Beautiful coastal walks

-Here on the North Cornwall Coast, you can experience the spectacular views of Watergate Bay.
-The area is field with never ending bays and beach, with plenty to do and the big town of Newquay not far away if you need supplies or entertainment.
+Here on the North Cornwall Coast, you can experience the spectacular views of Watergate Bay and its sandy beach.
+The area is filed with never ending bays and beautiful beaches, with plenty to do and the big town of Newquay not far away if you need supplies or entertainment.

 Watergate bay gives visitors the chance to enjoy two miles of golden sands at the beach where the Atlantic waves giving ideal conditions for surfing.
 You can even try your hand at kitesurfing on the long expanses of sand.
 Children can build sandcastles and the swimming is safe in allocated areas.